-Effective January 1, 2019, the Company adopted IFRS 16 - Leases which resulted in the initial recognition of right-of-use assets and lease obligations of \$331,360.
+This resulted in the initial recognition of right-of-use assets and lease obligations of \$331,360.

 Cautionary notes regarding forward-looking statements

 Certain information contained in this MD&A constitutes "forward-looking statements" and "forward-looking information" within the meaning of Canadian legislation.